Angie-commits/NOTES/README.md

 *Rules:*
 - Must be in 2NF
 - Contains no transitive dependencies
-- If A â B and B â C, then A â C (this transitive dependency should be eliminated)
+- If A - B and B - C, then A - C (this transitive dependency should be eliminated)

-*Transitive Dependency Example:*
-If Student_ID â Department and Department â Department_Head, then Student_ID â Department_Head is a transitive dependency.

-*Example:*
+*Examples:*

 *Before 3NF:*
 ![new table](/images/new%20table.jpg)